entuziaz/devportal/docs/04-resources/04-tutorials/index.md

 title="Deploy a Vyper Smart Contract on Rootstock" subtitle="Vyper" color="orange"
-linkHref="/resources/tutorials/rootstock-vyper/"
+linkHref="/developers/quickstart/rootstock-vyper/"
-description="This guide walks through the process of deploying a smart contract to the Rootstock testnet using Python and Web3.py.
-We'll be deploying a simple Vyper contract that demonstrates how to interact with the Rootstock network."
+description="This walkthrough guide demonstrates the process of deploying a smart contract to the Rootstock network using Python and Web3.py.
+We'll learn how to deploy a simple Vyper contract that demonstrates how to interact with the Rootstock network."
 />
 <FilterItem
 value="beginner, port-dapps"